Chart Color Schemes

 Health outcomes in Babinda are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Babinda's health indicators show below-average results, with common health conditions slightly more prevalent than average across both younger and older age groups.
-Private health cover is very low at approximately 47% of the total population (~2,246 people), compared to the national average of 55.3%.
+Babinda's health indicators show below-average outcomes, with common conditions more prevalent than average across both younger and older age groups.
+Private health cover is very low at approximately 47% (around 2,246 people), compared to the national average of 55.3%.

 The most common medical conditions are arthritis (9.4%) and mental health issues (7.0%).
-69.3% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Rest of Qld.
-Babinda has a higher proportion of seniors aged 65 and over at 26.2%, or 1,259 people, compared to the Rest of Qld's 23.6%.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+About 69.3% of residents report no medical ailments, slightly higher than Rest of Qld's 68.1%.
+Babinda has a higher proportion of seniors aged 65 and over at 26.2% (1,259 people), compared to Rest of Qld's 23.6%.
+Despite this, health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health